bertvv/ansible-role-bind/README.md

 ## Testing

+### Setting up the test environment

+Tests for this role are provided in the form of a Vagrant environment that is kept in a separate branch, `tests`.
+I use [git-worktree(1)](https://git-scm.com/docs/git-worktree) to include the test code into the working directory.
+Instructions for running the tests:

+1. Fetch the tests branch: `git fetch origin tests`
+2. Create a Git worktree for the test code: `git worktree add tests tests` (remark: this requires at least Git v2.5.0).
+This will create a directory `tests/`.
+3. `cd tests/`
+4. `vagrant up` will then create a VM and apply a test playbook (`test.yml`).

+You may want to change the base box into one that you like.
+The current one, [bertvv/centos71](https://atlas.hashicorp.com/bertvv/boxes/centos71) was generated using a Packer template from the [Boxcutter project](https://github.com/boxcutter/centos) with a few modifications.

+### Tests for the bind role

-The `tests` directory contains tests for this role in the form of a Vagrant environment.
-The command `vagrant up` results in a setup with *two* DNS servers, a master and a slave, set up according to playbook [`test.yml`](tests/test.yml).
+The command `vagrant up` results in a setup with *two* DNS servers, a master and a slave, set up according to playbook `test.yml`.

 | **Hostname**     | **ip**        |
 | :---             | :---          |